hombit/mesa2py/README.md

 ### Installation using Docker

-YOu can use the latest pre-build Docker image:
+You can use the latest pre-build Docker image:

 ```shell
 $ docker run --rm -ti ghcr.io/hombit/mesa2py